Neural Methods for Amortized Inference: NEURAL POSTERIOR INFERENCE

 \section{NEURAL POSTERIOR INFERENCE}

-The Bayesian framework provides a natural setting in which to consider amortised inference with neural networks.
-In this section, we review two prominent classes of amortised Bayesian inferential approaches: neural Bayes estimation (Section~\ref{sec:neural_point_estimation}) and methods for neural posterior inference (Section~\ref{sec:KLmethods}) that approximate Bayesian posterior distributions via the minimisation of an expected Kullback--Leibler (KL) divergence \citep{Kullback_1951}.
-The methods discussed here assume the existence of a mapping that returns optimal inferences on $\thetab$ for any given $\Zvec$; in Section~\ref{sec:Brown}, we explain how the existence result of \citet{Brown_1973} relates to several of the amortisation schemes we review.
+We now review two prominent classes of amortized inferential approaches: neural Bayes estimation (Section~\ref{sec:neural_point_estimation}) and methods for neural posterior inference (Section~\ref{sec:KLmethods}) that approximate Bayesian posterior distributions via the minimization of an expected KL divergence.